kanow/operations/Documentation/Configuration/Templates/Index.rst

 Use your own template files
 ===========================

 If you need changes on the Fluid template files, you should copy the needed files to your :ref:`Site Package <t3tmsa:tmsa-Sitepackages>`.
-You need the same folder structure as described her: :ref:`Fluid Templates <t3sitepackage:fluid-templates>`.
+You need the same folder structure as described her:
+:ref:`Fluid Templates <t3sitepackage:fluid-templates>`.
 Please copy the needed folders and files in your :ref:`Site Package <t3tmsa:tmsa-Sitepackages>` ``Resources/Private`` folder.

-You find those structure also in operations:
+You find those structure also in the extension:

 * Resources/Private/Layouts
 * Resources/Private/Templates